ZihadUbaddika/Automation-Jubelio/README.md

 # Automation-Jubelio

 How to run Automation Jubelio :
-1. Clone repository
+1. Clone this repository
+2. Open the cloned folder
-2. Open Terminal
+3. Open Terminal
-3. Type cucumber in terminal then hit enter
+4. Type cucumber in the terminal then press enter